 Since you have full control over your PTAC units, you can also save on your electricity bills by turning them off or adjusting the temperature as needed.

 In comparison, this option is not available when you have a centralized heating or cooling system in your home.

 6. Can also work as heaters.

-One of the biggest advantages of a PTAC unit is that it can be used to provide heat in the winter as well.
+One of the most significant advantages of a PTAC unit is that it can also provide heat in the winter.

 PTAC units use a heat pump or electric heat to provide warm air and draw out the cold air back through a valve that switches the flow of freons in the PTAC unit.

 Purchasing a refurbished PTAC unit is the most cost-effective option in regulating the temperature in your household.

 In choosing a unit, look for a more extended warranty period at a reasonable price.

 If you’re looking for the best deals, it’s best to check online—some shops offer various models to choose from.